microsoft/pxt-arcade/docs/skillmap/collector/collector1.md

 ---

-Now you have your very own collector game!
+Now you have your very own collector game.
+Give it a try!

 Click **Finish** to return to the main page where you can share your game with family and friends!